Financial modeling: Quantitative finance

 The complexity of these models may result in incorrect pricing or hedging or both.
 This Model risk is the subject of ongoing research by finance academics, and is a topic of great, and growing, interest in the risk management arena.

-Criticism of the discipline (often preceding the financial crisis of 2007–08 by several years) emphasizes the differences between the mathematical and physical sciences, and finance, and the resultant caution to be applied by modelers, and by traders and risk managers using their models.
+Criticism of the discipline (often preceding the 2008 financial crisis by several years) emphasizes the differences between finance and the mathematical / physical sciences, and stresses the resultant caution to be applied by modelers, and by traders and risk managers using their models.
 Notable here are Emanuel Derman and Paul Wilmott, authors of the Financial Modelers' Manifesto.
 Some go further and question whether the mathematical- and statistical modeling techniques usually applied to finance are at all appropriate (see the assumptions made for options and for portfolios).

 In fact, these may go so far as to question the "empirical and scientific validity... of modern financial theory".

 Notable here are Nassim Taleb and Benoit Mandelbrot.